hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_to_sawtooth.rst

 instantiating a new network.

 The genesis block contains some initial values that are necessary when a Sawtooth distributed ledger is created and used for the first time.
+One of the settings in the genesis block that should be set is the key that is authorized to set and change configuration settings, as shown below using the **sawtooth config genesis** command.

 To create the genesis block, log in to the development environment CLI and run the following command:

 .. code-block:: console

+  $ sawtooth keygen my_key
+  $ sawtooth config genesis -k /root/.sawtooth/keys/my_key.priv
-  $ sawtooth admin genesis
+  $ sawtooth admin genesis config-genesis.batch
-  Generating /home/ubuntu/sawtooth/data/genesis.batch
+  Generating /var/lib/sawtooth/genesis.batch

 .. note::

-  If you need to delete previously existing block-chain data before running a validator in the vagrant environment, simply run the following command:
+  If you need to delete previously existing block-chain data before running a validator, simply run the following command:
-  `rm /home/ubuntu/sawtooth/data/*`
+  `rm /var/lib/sawtooth/*`

 Start Validator